 This post may contain some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission to help keep my blog up and running, but it won't cost you a penny more).
 For more information, please read my disclosure policy.

-I was always hesitant to try homemade detergent for several reasons, one being grating bar soap by hand.
+I was hesitant to try homemade detergent for several reasons, one being grating bar soap by hand.
 What I love most about this method, and why I started making this soap in the first place, was you don’t have to grate the fels-naptha!!
 YOU DON’T HAVE TO GRATE IT BY HAND!!
 You use your food processor.
 Flipping genius.
-I wish I could give credit to the person who first gave me this idea.
-I was just scrolling through Pinterest, and someone said “use food processor to crate soap so you don’t have to do it by hand.”
-So whoever first came up with this, I salute you!
+I was just scrolling through Pinterest, and someone said “use food processor to grate soap so you don’t have to do it by hand.”

 Another reason DIY laundry detergent is so easy to make is that all the ingredients are readily available.
 Amazon even has a laundry soap starter kit.
 Click here to see what it includes!
 I use the subscribe and save option on my Amazon Prime to get the remaining ingredients.
 It’s so handy!

 And honestly, grating the soap is the hardest part of making this powdered laundry detergent.
+You can use fels-naptha or Dr. Bronners.
+We have used both and both work just fine for us.
 We have a Kitchen Aid food processor similar to this one.
 I use it far more than I ever thought I would!
 More about my recommended kitchen tools in this post!!

 After the soap is grated you dump all the ingredients in a large garbage bag (these are the bags we use) placed in a five gallon bucket and mix it up!!

 This detergent is so easy to make but it is also easy on your skin.
 Myself and youngest daughter have reactions to certain types of laundry detergent, but we have had no skin reactions with the homemade kind.